Bispectrum as Baryon Acoustic Oscillation Interferometer: Introduction

-Higher-point functions may yet provide an additional improvement on BAO measurements, and sophisticated algorithms \cite{2015PhRvD..92h3532S, Slepian:2015qwa,Slepian:2015qza, Slepian:2017lpm,Sugiyama:2018yzo} have reduced the computational complexity of calculating three-point statistics.
-The BAO feature has recently been detected in the three-point correlation function (3PCF) \cite{Gaztanaga:2008sq, Slepian:2015hca, Slepian:2016kfz} and bispectrum $B(k_1, k_2, k_3)$ \cite{Pearson:2017wtw}.
-Like reconstruction, three-point information can improve constraints on the BAO scale: for example, \cite{Slepian:2015qza} finds a 6\% improvement \cite{Slepian:2016kfz} using CMASS data.
+Direct measurements of higher-point functions may yet provide an additional improvement on BAO constraints, and recent algorithms \cite{2015PhRvD..92h3532S, Slepian:2015qwa,Slepian:2015qza, Slepian:2017lpm,Sugiyama:2018yzo} have reduced the computational complexity of calculating three-point statistics.
+The BAO feature has recently been detected in the three-point correlation function \cite{Gaztanaga:2008sq, Slepian:2015hca, Slepian:2016kfz} and bispectrum $B(k_1, k_2, k_3)$ \cite{Pearson:2017wtw}.
+Like reconstruction, three-point information can improve constraints on the BAO scale: for example, Ref.~\cite{Slepian:2015qza} finds a 6\% improvement \cite{Slepian:2016kfz} using CMASS data.
 However the high number of triangles necessitates a large number of mock catalogs to directly compute covariance matrices.
 One approach to this challenge is an analytic covariance template \cite{Slepian:2015qza}, which improves the covariance matrix calculated from a smaller number of mocks.
-Alternatively, measuring bispectra on only a subset of all possible triangles dramatically reduces the size of the covariance matrix.
-However, simple rules for selecting triangles (e.g. isosceles, or one side an integer multiple of another \cite{2011ApJ...739...85M,2015MNRAS.451..539G,2017MNRAS.465.1757G}) may be far from optimal for probing BAO.
+Alternatively, using only a diagonal covariance matrix \cite{2015MNRAS.451..539G} or measuring bispectra on only a subset of all possible triangles dramatically reduces the size of the covariance matrix.
+However, simple rules for selecting triangles (e.g. isosceles, or one side an integer multiple of another \cite{2011ApJ...739...85M,2015MNRAS.451..539G,2017MNRAS.465.1757G}) may be far from optimal for probing BAOs.

 Here we identify triangle configurations that maximize or minimize the BAO signal in the bispectrum, enabling precise BAO constraints with relatively few bispectrum measurements.
 Our approach allows intuitive visualization of bispectra as functions of a single variable, because we set two of the three wave numbers to depend on the first.